beam-community/elixir-companies/README.md

 #### Online Marketing

+* [Appcues](http://www.appcues.com/) ([Github](https://github.com/appcues)) - Appcues helps people publish messages into their products instantly ⚡️💻 Follow us here for a curation of the best content for growth people.
+Boston, MA, US.
 * [GrowthPup](https://growthpup.com/) - Helping users to grow and maintain their Instagram community.
 * [LookBookHQ](http://lookbookhq.com) ([GitHub](https://github.com/buzzdata)) - Enabling marketers to package content into seamless experiences.
 We use Elixir to calculate analytics for our customers.
 Toronto, Canada.
 * [Meltwater](https://meltwater.com) - ([GitHub](https://github.com/meltwater)) - Gather insights from outside the firewall to empower your business decisions.
 Using Elixir for backend services.
 San Francisco, USA.